crypticCaroline/puppyplaymates/docs/features.md

     * If looking for love displays a heart icon
     * If neutered or spade displays a scissor icon
     * Each card is clickable and take the user to that full profile if logged in, else send them to login page with a flash message
-    * I have used a See More button at the botton of the page so the user can click to reveal the next group of dogs.
-If there are no more dogs the button will disapear.
+    * I have used a See More button at the button of the page so the user can click to reveal the next group of dogs.
+If there are no more dogs the button will disappear.
 This will help to reduce load time for the user and provides a better UI experience.
-    * There is an up arrow on the right hand side then when clicked will take the user back to the top of the page.
+    * There is an up arrow on the right-hand side then when clicked will take the user back to the top of the page.

 #### Search
 * Allows user to search for other dogs by breed, size, location, gender, and name.